- Energy Savings, Rebates, and Ways to Save

-Program requirements: Be a permanent MGED residential electric customer who resides in a single-family detached, single-family attached (up to four dwelling units) or mobile home or apartment/condo (up to four dwelling units); Have a pre-qualifying Home Energy Evaluation (audit) completed within the last 2 years before installation of your system.
+Program requirements: Be a permanent MGED residential electric customer who resides in a single-family detached, multi-family attached (up to four dwelling units) or mobile home or apartment/condo (up to four dwelling units); Have a pre-qualifying Home Energy Evaluation (audit) completed within the last 2 years before installation of your system.
 Confirm your prequalification with Abode prior to having the system installed to verify it qualifies for MGED rebates.
 Allow a post-installation inspection if requested.
 If applying for the replacement bonus; Removal confirmation of Central A/C or HP unit on either the invoice or disposal/haul-away documentation.

 Please note new construction does not qualify.
 Residential customers are limited to one rebate per calendar year.
 Multi-family homeowners may apply per unit, up to 4 units per calendar year.

 While traditional systems burn fuel to create heat, a heat pump instead works by drawing heat from the surrounding air.
 They work in a similar way to air-conditioners but in reverse, using a transfer of heat over coils extracting heat from the air which is moved into and out of your home.
 That's why they work both as a heating system and a cooling system.